 Ace Venture, The Mask, Batman Forever, The Cable Guy, Liar Liar, The Truman Show, Man on the Moon, How the Grinch Stole Christmas, Bruce Almighty, A Series of Unfortunate Events, Eternal Sunshine of the Spotless Mind, The Majestic, Kick-Ass 2, and he played "Leap Dave Williams" in a fake movie in an episode of 30 Rock.
 Also voice work in Horton Hears a Who!

 I loved her in The Guild, and always enjoy her in anything she does.
-There's Dr. Horrible's Sing-Along Blog, and Dragon Age: Redemption, an episode of My Boys, the "Epitaph" eps of Dollhouse, and Red: Werewolf Hunter, and Eureka (starting with season 4.5), and a recurring role on Supernatural (seasons 7-10), and The Flog, and Dear Me: A Blogger's Tale, and several episodes of Buffy the Vampire Slayer, and voice work in Outlands.
+There's Dr. Horrible's Sing-Along Blog; and Dragon Age: Redemption; an episode of My Boys; the "Epitaph" eps of Dollhouse; and Red: Werewolf Hunter; and Eureka (starting with season 4.5); and a recurring role on Supernatural (seasons 7-10); and The Flog; and Dear Me: A Blogger's Tale; and several episodes of Buffy the Vampire Slayer; and voice work in Outlands; and an ep of My Little Pony: Friendship Is Magic.
 And I really enjoyed her book, You're Never Weird on the Internet (Almost).

 DeLisle, Grey See voice actors D-F